Individual Therapy for Relationship Challenges in Massachusetts

 Life transitions that strain connection (breakups/divorce, new parenthood, caregiving, relocation).

-You don’t have to tackle all of this at once.
-We’ll choose 1–2 high-leverage areas to start, so you can see progress without feeling overwhelmed.
+You don't have to tackle all of this at once.
+Within your treatment program, your clinician will help you choose one or two high-leverage areas to start, so you can see progress without feeling overwhelmed.

-How Individual Therapy Helps You Change the Pattern
+How Individual Therapy Sessions Help You Change the Pattern

 Real change in relationships often begins with your skills and choices.
-In therapy, we’ll translate broad goals like “communicate better” into specific behaviors you can practice between sessions.
+In your individual sessions, delivered as part of your Day Treatment, Structured Outpatient, or Standard Outpatient program, we'll translate broad goals like "communicate better" into specific behaviors you can practice between sessions and apply throughout the rest of your treatment week.

 Skills You’ll Build: